 Parker, P., M.B.
 Arthur and K. Inkson (2004) ‘Career communities: a preliminary exploration of member-defined career support structures’, Journal of Organizational Behavior, 25(4), pp. 489–514.

-This blog is part of our Meaningful Work series.
+This blog is part of our Meaningful Careers series.
 Click here to read the first two blogs in the series.